Save Scotland’s wild land

 See an image of the full Wild Land Areas map here

 Your voice counts.
 We're calling on the Scottish Government to give Wild Land Areas the same protection from wind farms as National Parks and National Scenic areas.
 We support the Government’s aim of reducing carbon emissions by the most effective methods, and do not dispute the need for renewable energy projects.
 However, we don't think that building industrial-scale wind farms in Wild Land Areas is necessary to achieve these goals.
-Wild land was damaged by commercial forestry planting in the 1980's, with costly schemes now under way to reverse these impacts.
+Wild land was damaged by commercial forestry planting in the 1980s, with costly schemes now under way to reverse these impacts.
+How much better not to damage wild land in the first place?
 Let's not make the same mistake this time round.

 Take action - please help to #keepitwild by writing to your MSPs/the Minister - download our template letter here